mahadevajagalla/Mahadev_Task/README.md

 c.
 Package dependencies
 d.
 Upload package in a GCS bucket (using Github actions)
 e.
 Submit dataflow job using Github Actions
 f.
-Set scheduling for the jobs/workflow
+Set scheduling for the jobs/workflow two part are done but abhi bhi time lagega github action ke liye so i am workin it